FAQs

 Will I be notified if my application is incomplete?

 No. Applicants are responsible for ensuring all materials are uploaded and/or received prior to published deadlines.
-Only complete files are reviewed for admission; it is therefore imperative to monitor your online application checklist to confirm all documents have been received.
+Only complete files are reviewed for admission; it is therefore imperative to monitor your online application checklist to confirm all documents have been received through your application portal.
 To inquire about missing materials, please email the Graduate School of Arts and Sciences at gradmail@georgetown.edu.

 Is admission rolling?
 Is it possible to receive an early decision on my application?